Abhineet75/TDOA-Based-Localization-Using-Particle-Filters/README.md

 $$\hat{x}_{MMSE} = \sum_{i=1}^{N_{particles}} w_i^{norm} \cdot x_i$$

+## Geometric Dilution of Precision (GDOP) Testing

+A dedicated testing suite (`geom_testing.py`) is included to evaluate the filter's performance across various physical receiver configurations.
+Because TDOA relies on the intersection of hyperboloids, poor geometric baselines can severely degrade accuracy regardless of algorithmic robustness.

+The simulation results highlight key failure modes and optimal setups:

+* **The Perfect Tetrahedron & Max Volume (Corners):** Yields the fastest convergence and lowest steady-state error.
+Maximizing the enclosed 3D volume provides the sharpest mathematical intersections.
+* **The Dome & Origin Corner:** Standard configurations that converge reliably, though with a slightly higher error floor compared to a mathematically perfect tetrahedron.
+* **Coplanar (XY Plane / XZ Wall):** Demonstrates a predictable partial failure.
+The filter accurately resolves the two axes spanning the plane but fails on the orthogonal axis due to symmetrical ambiguity (e.g., unable to distinguish between $+Z$ and $-Z$).
+* **Collinear (The Line):** Results in catastrophic tracking failure.
+The algorithm cannot resolve the rotational ambiguity around the axis of the receivers, often collapsing the particles into an infinite "ring" of zero-error rather than a single point.
+* **Tight Cluster:** Simulates a poor baseline relative to the target distance.
+The true time differences become so infinitesimally small that the filter's artificial process noise dominates, resulting in high variance and a failure to settle.

 ## Usage & Tuning

 The filter is encapsulated in an object-oriented structure to allow for easy hyperparameter tuning based on the physical realities of the hardware sensors and the scale of the deployment environment.

 - `R`: Set this to the physical baseline variance of the TDOA sensors ($\sigma^2$).
 - `C_Q`: Scale this based on the bounding box of the search space. $\sqrt{C_Q}$ should cover a meaningful percentage of the grid to ensure adequate early exploration.
 - `C_R`: Tune this for convergence speed.
 Increase to force longer exploration; decrease if particles are failing to settle.

 ## Dependencies

 - `numpy`: Matrix operations, linear algebra (inversions), and vectorized stochastic sampling.
+- `matplotlib`: Visualization of geometric convergence curves.

 ## Author